Ancient Tradition, Timeless Transformation: Yoga in Bali August 14-21, 2021

-Join Sheila Ewers for a week of Yoga in Bali, Isle of the Gods
+Join Sheila Ewers for a week in magical Bali, Indonesia

 Explore ancient traditions and timeless transformation techniques of Yoga, Meditation, and the indigenous spirituality of the local culture.
 The mere mention of Bali evokes thoughts of exotic landscapes, tropical waters and lush vistas, and this “land of a thousand temples” does not disappoint.